cla-bit/PayStackEase/docs/source/products.rst

 Products Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.products

-Wrapper for Paystack Products API The Products API allows you to create and manage inventories on your integration.
+This wrapper class facilitates synchronous integration with Paystack Products API.
+The Products API allows you to create and manage inventories on your integration.

 -----------------------------------------------------------

 .. py:class:: ProductClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.base.PayStackBaseClientAPI`

     Paystack Product API Reference: `Products`_